Diocletian's Palace in Split: Undiscovered Roman Ruins & Hidden Passageways

 The shimmering waters of the Adriatic Sea meet Split in a soft and genuine way.
 Yachts and larger boats are docked on the waters, far enough away to not make much of a presence.
 The waters are calm and smooth and move alongside a gorgeous promenade called the Riva.

-The Riva is Splitโs gorgeous palm lined esplanade that began to take shape two centuries ago when the French (and Napolean) ruled these parts through Marshal Marmont, a French general and nobleman.
+The Riva is Split’s gorgeous palm lined esplanade that began to take shape two centuries ago when the French (and Napolean) ruled these parts through Marshal Marmont, a French general and nobleman.
 The Riva sets the stage for Split, the perfect spot for morning coffee or an evening stroll along the waterfront.
-Itโs also home to the south facade of Diocletianโs Palace with an entrance opening up directly into its underground cellars.
+It’s also home to the south facade of Diocletian’s Palace with an entrance opening up directly into its underground cellars.

-The city of Split was founded as the Greek colony of Aspรกlathos during the 2nd or 3rd century BCE, while in 305 it became home to the Roman emperor, Diocletian.
-Diocletian worked hard to revive glory as ruler; his reforms brought back order to the Roman Empire as he worked to create a ruling model called Tetrarchy where four rulers each rule a portion of the Empire, stepping down after 20 years.
 Though Tetrarchy failed on many accounts, Diocletian retired after his 20 year rule to his palace in Split, living another 10 years before passing of natural causes.
 Nearly 300 years later, the nearby city of Salona was destroyed by invasion from Eastern Europe and most of its inhabitants fled to the palace.
 It was then that Split was truly born.
 A bronze model along the Riva depicts the city as it is today, with many additions over the centuries.

-Most remarkable, opposing the sea, is the southern facade of Diocletianโs Palace which was specifically designed for the Emperorโs residence on the other side.
+Most remarkable, opposing the sea, is the southern facade of Diocletian’s Palace which was specifically designed for the Emperor’s residence on the other side.
 The architect hoped to create a mass connected to the outside world, incorporating an arcade full of windows that open up onto the Riva and the Adriatic Sea.
 At first glance, the wall may look bizarre but it projects upward with various shops and balconies built in front of it.

-A UNESCO World Heritage Site since 1979, Diocletianโs Palace was built for Roman emperor, Diocletian, at the end of the third century AD and forms about half of old town Split.
-Built from local limestone and white marble, the palace is still in rare form, with most of its structure well preserved, particularly the exterior walls (other than the western wall).
-Interestingly, itโs said that the emperor wished to enter his palace by ship without leaving the deck, so much of what we consider the lower level was once covered in water.
+Interestingly, it’s said that the emperor wished to enter his palace by ship without leaving the deck, so much of what we consider the lower level was once covered in water.
 Over time, the sea receded, leaving the city as it is today.
-And though the structure is referred to as a โpalaceโ and intended as a retirement residence, the complex is enormous and resembles more of a fortress than anything else.
+And though the structure is referred to as a “palace” and intended as a retirement residence, the complex is enormous and resembles more of a fortress than anything else.

 The palace had four gates, three of which remain today.
 The southern portion of the palace was reserved as residential space, while the central area was used for religious and ceremonial purposes and the northern, compounds for soldiers, servants and possibly slaves.
 The Southern Gate, or Bronze Gate, was likely meant to move goods into the palace from ships in the bay.
 Through this gate are the basement cellars.

-The cellars of Diocletianโs Palace represent the largest surviving Roman indoor space in the world and one of the most well preserved complexes of its kind.
+The cellars of Diocletian’s Palace represent the largest surviving Roman indoor space in the world and one of the most well preserved complexes of its kind.
 This area is largely the reason why the historic core of Split was included in the UNESCO World Heritage Site.
 Its construction mixes both ancient and eastern elements.

-In Roman times, the cellars function was to raise the emperor's living quarters on the floor above, as well as a storage area for โโthe palace.
+In Roman times, the cellars function was to raise the emperor's living quarters on the floor above, as well as a storage area for the palace.
 As a structural copy and the largest covered space from the period, the cellars provide a pretty good idea of the spatial structure and appearance of the former imperial chambers located above.

 Over the years, the cellars have been used for several purposes.
-In the early Middle Ages, part of them were for housing, with one of the halls dedicated to the production of oil and wine with a turnjaฤica, or wine press, which is still on display today.
+In the early Middle Ages, part of them were for housing, with one of the halls dedicated to the production of oil and wine with a turnjačica, or wine press, which is still on display today.
 As construction of the palace continued, the basement became a waste receptacle for residents above.
-During the middle of the 19th century, architect Vicko Andriฤ began to clear out the basement, excavating and reconstructing the space to its present form.
+During the middle of the 19th century, architect Vicko Andrić began to clear out the basement, excavating and reconstructing the space to its present form.
 The eastern portion of the cellars only opened to the public relatively recently in May 1995.

 Today, the cellars are active and full of life.
 The space is used for a myriad of social and cultural activities and events like art exhibits, theater performances and gastronomic and oenological (science and study of wine and wine making) events.
 But on most days, the cellars are used by vendors to sell goods and as a gallery space.

 Stepping underground into this space gives a feeling of grandeur and greatness.
 Though dimly lit and damp, arched stone ceilings tower high above with massive square columns rising to meet them.
-The air is cool and moist but vendors tucked between columns displaying handcrafted goods for sale, donโt seem to mind.
+The air is cool and moist but vendors tucked between columns displaying handcrafted goods for sale, don’t seem to mind.

 The central hall, or main corridor, stretches from the Riva to a set of stone steps that rise into the main courtyard of the palace and the Peristyle; a row of columns surrounding an interior space.

-Praise Central Square of Diocletian's Palace
+06 | Praise Central Square of Diocletian's Palace

-The inner courtyard of Diocletianโs Palace is surrounded by a Roman peristyle with a columned gallery.
-Bookended by a prothyon (porch or vestibule in front of a home) where Diocletian's throne once stood, the nearby portal leads directly into the emperorโs chambers.
+The inner courtyard of Diocletian’s Palace is surrounded by a Roman peristyle with a columned gallery.
+Bookended by a prothyon (porch or vestibule in front of a home) where Diocletian's throne once stood, the nearby portal leads directly into the emperor’s chambers.
 The southern portion of the private imperial chambers included an unpreserved cryptoporticus, a large arcaded corridor overlooking the sea, and baths whose remains have been preserved.

 Emperor Diocletian, celebrated as the living son of Jupiter, would appear under the arch of the central prothyon as subjects approached him in a ceremonial fashion, kneeling and kissing the folds of his crimson cloak, or falling and laying their whole bodies on the ground in worship.

 After the death of Diocletian, the city was abandoned for the most part.
-The palace remained an imperial possession of the Roman court, offering shelter to the expelled members of the Emperorโs family.
+The palace remained an imperial possession of the Roman court, offering shelter to the expelled members of the Emperor’s family.
 Diocletians remains were housed in the mausoleum built within the palace.
 It was only in the 7th century that new construction began to unfold.
 During which time, Italians called the city Spalato and later, the Slavic Croatians who replaced them, renamed the city to Split.

-Likely around this time, Diocletianโs mausoleum was rebuilt into a Christian church with a five-tiered bell tower, the Romanesque bell tower of the Cathedral of Saint Domnius.
+Likely around this time, Diocletian’s mausoleum was rebuilt into a Christian church with a five-tiered bell tower, the Romanesque bell tower of the Cathedral of Saint Domnius.
 Over time, some level of antiquities were removed or destroyed, even the sarcophagus of Diocletian himself disappeared from the mausoleum; its fate still unknown.

 After taking in the totality of the Peristyle, I wandered further back into the space, eyes wide open.
 In the rear, ruins continued to spread on as far as I could see, arcades pushing up into the blue sky.
 Vendors had paintings on display, while visitors looked on.
 Others posed for photos in the main courtyard or sat on purple cushions to people watch.